Walking Aids in Optimal Joint And Cartilage Health

 to keep the joint lubricated and healthy and ensuring nutrients are well distributed.
 What this means is that our body needs frequent movement to ensure that nutrients are constantly being distributed and waste build up is being expelled from the cartilage.
 If this process stops the cartilage will slowly start to degrade.
 In effect exercise, walking, and joint loading is essential for lifelong joint and cartilage health, so be sure to do it often.

 When starting a walking program to improve joint health start slowly.
 You might do five minutes a day the first week, and then increase your time or distance a few minutes the next week.

-Try overtime to build up to 30 minutes of deliberate walking per day and as always listen to your body as you progress.
+Try to build up over time to 30 minutes of deliberate walking per day while listening to your body as you progress.